thomas-siegfried/JSI-Jasmine/readme.md

 ### Stubs and Isolation
 When unit testing, we generally want a to a single class, with other related classes being fakes.

 AutoMocker can Isolate a given type.
-This type will be created normally by JS-Inject, all other types will be created as mocks.
+This type will be created normally by jsi, all other types will be created as mocks.
 The mock objects will by default return null from all methods and properties will be automatic, meaning they will retain any values they are set to in the test.

 ```typescript
     mok:AutoMocker = new AutoMocker();